 Instructions

-- In a large bowl combine the flour, ground almonds, baking powder, lemon zest and spice (if using), stir using a whisk and set aside.
+- Combine dry ingredients: In a large bowl combine the flour, ground almonds, baking powder, lemon zest, stir using a whisk and set aside.

-- In another large bowl whisk together the eggs, oil, maple syrup and milk until smooth.
+- Combine wet ingredients: In another large bowl whisk together the eggs, oil, maple syrup and milk until smooth.

-- Remove from the oven and set aside for 5 minutes then transfer your gluten free blueberry muffins to a rack.
+- Cool: Remove from the oven and set aside for 5 minutes then transfer your blueberry buckwheat muffins to a rack.

 Notes

-- Storing: I like to keep these muffins covered with a cloth at first (so they stay crispy on top) then transfer to an airtight container the next day and store for up to 3 days.
+- Storing: I like to cover these muffins with a cloth at first (so they stay crispy on top) and transfer to an airtight container the next day (so they stay moist).
+Store for up to 3 days.

 - Freeze for up to 3 months.